Omycron83/Notes/Temp/Vorschrieb.md

 If thats all right with you, I'd like to start with the text and first read out loud lines ... to ... .

+As you may have already noticed, the ... authored by ... and published ... on ...  generally deals with ...,

 ## Discussion: